rtmigo/xrandom_dart/README.md

 # Usage

-All classes implement the standard `Random`, so they can be used in the same way.
+All classes implement the standard `Random` from `dart:math`, so they can be used in the same way.

 ``` dart
 import 'package:xorshift/xorshift.dart';